JorgePe/BOOSTreveng/README.md

 Issues:
 - ~~although gatttool works fine, I'm having [problems with gattlib](https://github.com/JorgePe/BOOSTreveng/issues/4)~~
+- MIT AppInventor 2  is a pain, I believe I'm having a similar problem with encoding

 There are also some text files trying to explain how to use bash or python.
 Please accept that I lack a programming background and also that I'm not writing a book.